 Your first client is the hardest to land.
 But if you have the built-in trust from a referral, it’ll be much easier.

-Then, when you do score a client, you need to wow the pants off of them.
+Then, when you do score a client, you need to wow their pants off.

 Do everything in your power to make it impossible for them not to refer you to their colleagues and give you a shining testimonial.